 This article is based on my experience of converting a station wagon (Peugeot 307 first, then a C4 Picasso) into a camper for road trips around Australia (Brisbane to Sydney multiple times).
 If you want a good read about tips to live in a van, check out this post!

-1. Car camper conversion Stage 1: Create space for sleeping in your car
+1. Car camper conversion, stage 1: Create space for sleeping in your car

 Finding where you are going to sleep and making it comfortable is the biggest challenge in a car camper conversion.

 Not all cars will give you a nice flat surface to create your bed.
 We opted for a station wagon where we can fully collapse the back seats – or even leave them at home for our Peugeot 307 – to have a nice flat surface.
-If you’re not as lucky as us, you may need to be a bit creative and build your own flat surface, using a piece of wood for example.
+If you’re not as lucky as us, you may need to be a bit creative and build your own flat surface, using a piece of wood, for example.

 If you have the budget to install a tent on the roof of your car, it will save you a lot of space.
 However, you lose the discreet advantage of sleeping in a car, and you may need to stick to camping grounds.
 Check out this roof tent for a car on Amazon* for inspiration.
+Most rooftop tents are suitable for bigger vehicles like SUVs, so keep this in mind.

 Still, a rooftop tent would be my preferred option for a car camper conversion if we weren’t looking for cheaper solutions.
 Not only is it the most comfortable solution for sleeping, but it also allows to have more space for storage and fewer things to move around at night time.

 Once you have your flat surface, you can buy a foam mattress to fit on it.
 For us, it has been challenging to find something that wasn’t too expensive.
-I’m a big fan of reusing rather than buying so I opted for a combination of foam mats (yoga mats)* with a mattress pad*.
+I’m a big fan of reusing rather than buying, so I opted for a combination of foam mats (yoga mats)* with a mattress pad*.

 For some people, this is not enough comfort.
-Remember the most important parts to protect are your upper body down to your butt, so you can fold your mats accordingly.
+Remember, the most important parts to protect are your upper body down to your butt, so you can fold your mats accordingly.

 Two other options to consider for more cosiness: